Metrics for Dataset Demographic Bias: A Case Study on Facial Expression Recognition: Results

 The main objective of this section is to evaluate the behavior of dataset bias metrics when evaluating real-world datasets, in our case targeted to the FER task.
 To this end, we aim to answer the following research questions:

 \begin{enumerate} \item Do the different representational dataset bias metrics experimentally agree with each other?
 What metrics constitute the minimal and sufficient set that can characterize representational bias? \item Do the different global stereotypical dataset bias metrics experimentally agree with each other?
 What metrics constitute the minimal and sufficient set that can characterize global stereotypical bias? \item Do the local stereotypical dataset bias metrics experimentally agree?
-What is the most interpretable local stereotypical bias metric? \item For the specific FER problem, how much representational and stereotypical bias can be found using the aforementioned metrics?
+What is the most interpretable local stereotypical bias metric? \item How much representational and stereotypical bias can be found using the aforementioned metrics in FER datasets?
 Which FER datasets are the most and less biased? \end{enumerate}

 In this section, we present the main results of the case study, over the selected datasets and the three demographic components, namely age, race, and gender.
 First, Sections~\ref{ssec:agreement-rep},~\ref{ssec:agreement-stereo} and~\ref{ssec:agreement-local} focus on the agreement results of the metrics in the categories of representational, global stereotypical, and local stereotypical bias, respectively.
 Next, Section~\ref{ssec:bias_in_fer} presents the bias analysis of the datasets with respect to representational and stereotypical bias.